Edujugon/XMLMapper/README.md

 #### Replace tag names

-You can easily replace any tag name for the xml for an easier access.
+You can easily replace any tag name of the xml for an easier access.

 ```php
 $mapper->replaceTagName(